-When John Chapman was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, Illinois, and the northern counties of West Virginia.
+When John Chapman was 18, he left home to venture into the American wilderness—areas now known as Pennsylvania, Ohio, Indiana, and the northern counties of West Virginia.
 Johnny slowly made his way southwest from Massachusetts and then on to Pennsylvania.
-At that time, much of western Pennsylvania was undeveloped, but government records show Johnny lived in the Allegheny Mountains in 1797.
+At that time, much of western Pennsylvania was undeveloped, but government records show John Chapman lived in the Allegheny Mountains in 1797.

-As Johnny continued to blaze a trail west, he gathered apple seeds from various cider presses along the way.
+As John Chapman continued his journey westward, he gathered apple seeds from various cider presses along the way.

 Traveling primarily alongside the banks of streams and rivers throughout Ohio (including the Sandusky River in Crawford County), Johnny sought out loamy land.
 Open space, fertile soil, and water access provided ideal conditions for the apple trees’ prolific growth.

-Johnny’s itinerant seedling tree business moved west with the frontier, and his pathways and pursuits were exceedingly humane, but deliberate.
+Johnny’s itinerant apple seedling business moved west with the frontier, and his pathways and pursuits were exceedingly humane, but deliberate.
 The first apple crop in a new area signified the first stage of permanency, helping settlers establish land rights.

 The Congressional Northwest Ordinance provided a method for admitting new states to the Union.
 Those willing to create a homestead on the wilderness beyond Ohio’s permanent settlements were granted 100 acres of land.
 To prove their intentions of permanency, settlers were required to plant 50 apple trees on their homestead.
 So in addition to being a fervent Swedenborgian missionary, Johnny’s other lifelong mission was to supply apple tree saplings to pioneers in search of a new life in the midwestern United States.

-He made money by first planting apple seeds which grew into saplings.
-Johnny then bartered or sold them to those wanting to lay claim to or improve their land.
+Johnny cleared small plots of land in villages of both Native Americans and settlers.
+Johnny made money by first planting apple seeds which grew into saplings.
+He then bartered or sold them to those wanting to lay claim to or improve their land.
 Sometimes, Johnny would sell his own established land to incoming frontiersmen.
 Over the course of his lifetime, Johnny owned 1,200 acres (verifiable in numerous Ohio County Recorder’s Offices), to not only establish but also to tend his apple orchards.

 Johnny’s plantings helped ease the lives of the pioneers, as apples were a dietary staple for many.
 More than a social drink, apple cider was a safer alternative to drinking water–especially on the open frontier.
 Apple cider vinegar was also regularly used as a preservative and a flavoring.